KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

 This allows you have common requirements or statements for multiple scenarios without having to create more tests.

-# Regex matches
+# Regular Expressions

-I didn't point this out before but the test descriptions are regex expressions.
-This makes it much easier to reuse a test for different specification descritpions.
+I didn't point this out before but the test descriptions are regular expressions (regex).
+This makes it much easier to reuse a test for different specification descriptions.

 Lets say we use this specification in a few different locations.